 In the Netherlands, employees can make use of various statutory leave schemes.
 The Work and Care act provides in the pregnancy and maternity leave, emergency leave, short term and long term care leave and parental leave.
 The collective labour agreement also has a ruling on special leave containing rulings for marriage, decease of a relative and other leaves.

 Pregnancy and maternity leave

 Pregnant employees are entitled to at least 4 weeks of pregnancy leave – before giving birth.
-And the least 10 weeks maternity leave – after childbirth.
+And at least 10 weeks maternity leave – after childbirth.
 In total at least 16 weeks leave.

 The date the pregnancy leave will start depends on the date the employee thinks she will give birth.
 The employee notifies the employer at least three weeks before the start of the leave, with an appropriate medical certificate.
-The employee can take pregnancy leave from six weeks before the date the baby is due.
+Pregnancy leave starts from six weeks before the date the baby is due.
 The pregnancy leave should start no later than four weeks before the baby is due.

 Employers must make sure that pregnant or breastfeeding employees can work safely and without harm to their health.
 Therefor additional rules with regards to schedules and working environment apply:

 - Extra breaks (minimum 1/8 part of worktime)

 - A suitable, lockable room for resting and expressing milk (with a bed or couch)

 - Breastfeeding employees are entitled to use up to a quarter of their working time to breastfeed for nine months after the birth.